4 Quick Blog SEO Fixes That Can Boost Rankings Right Now

 If I click on a blog post and I see any paragraphs over seven lines of text, I’m out.

 Breaking content into shorter paragraphs makes it more inviting, especially if you strategically break up the flow with relevant H2 titles.
-Best practice formatting like this helps users scan content to quickly find the sections they want or need, while also improving general scalability on mobile.
+Best-practice formatting like this helps users scan content to quickly find the sections they want or need, while also improving overall scalability on mobile.

 The wording and flow of the content can stay; we’re just looking to make it easier to consume.

 When I write a post, I like to first consider what a user may want to gain from the content.
-In many cases, it’s true to say that users will already have some knowledge of the topic, and they may just be looking to learn about a particular part in more depth.
+In many cases, users already have some knowledge of the topic and may just be looking to learn more about a particular part.

-A successful blog post doesn’t have to be 2000 words of completely read text, but rather provide users quick access to what they need.
+A successful blog post doesn’t have to be 2000 words of dense text; it should provide users with quick access to what they need.

-Posts with clearer formatting often lead to lower bounce rates, higher engagement, and may perform better over time.
+Posts with clearer formatting often lead to lower bounce rates, higher engagement, and better performance over time.

 kj Optimising blog post content